Check the right "knot"

 Recalling the first days when the information about the commune merger was announced, many people felt worried.
 Mr. Ha Huu Luong, Cay Cham village, Hong Lac commune shared: People were worried about the administrative procedures becoming more complicated.
 Many people also wondered how to preserve the traditional cultural features of their village after the merger.

-There are still concerns: After the merger, will the government pay attention to creating conditions for disadvantaged villages to have concrete roads and conditions for even economic development like Hong Lac commune?
+There are still concerns: After the merger, will the government pay attention to creating conditions for all disadvantaged villages to have concrete roads and conditions for equal economic development like Hong Lac commune?
 Some people in An My, Doc Vau, and Tan Son villages are worried that after the merger, will the policies for especially disadvantaged villages and ethnic minorities still be maintained?
 The implementation of public services at the new commune People's Committee headquarters will have to go further...

 Unanimously merge communes